Arrin-KN1E/Gpredict-TRSP-Upgrade/README.md

 ### Sats that now have good defaults:
-These are satellites I previously did updates to, but now no longer needed, because the default transponder files are the same as I would do.
+These are satellites I previously did updates to, but now no longer include, because the default transponder files are the same as I would do.

 ###### WX:
 METOP-A: 29499